lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 # Merge Proposal (MP) reviewing

-Check formal content:
+Before sponsoring or uploading we established a review culture helping us to provide consistent good quality uploads.

-* changelog
+In review we check for:
-* patch naming
+* Issues in the formal content
-* version numbers
+* To follow our stylistic (team) choices
-* patch headers
+* Common issues
-* etc
+* If warranted for the case we provide further testing

-We use simple symbols we put in a template to check the most common cases based on "we should have caught that" lessons learne.
+We use symbols that we put into a template to check the most common cases based on lessons learned.
 The symbols we put in are representing the POV of the reviewer to a particular aspect.

 * `x` - OK
 * `-` - Not OK - Reasons will be outlined in the lines below